kserve/community/security/self-assesment.md

 - **Batching**: KServe supports request batching to optimize resource utilization and improve throughput for inference requests.
 - **Multi-Model Serving**: KServe can serve multiple models simultaneously, enabling high-density deployments and efficient resource utilization.
 - **Canary Rollouts**: KServe supports canary rollouts for safe and controlled deployment of new model versions, allowing users to test changes with a subset of traffic before full rollout.
-- **Scale-to-Zero**: KServe can scale down to zero when no traffic is received, reducing resource consumption and costs.
+- **Scale-to-Zero**: In Serverless mode, KServe can scale down to zero using Knative when no traffic is received, reducing resource consumption and costs.
 - **Model Caching**: KServe supports model caching to optimize resource utilization and performance, reducing the overhead of launching new instances during auto-scaling.
 - **Payload Logging**: KServe supports request/response logging for monitoring and debugging purposes, allowing users to track the performance and behavior of their models.